Comfort food: Definition and history

 When the term first appeared, newspapers used it in quotation marks.
 In the 1970s, the most popular comfort food in the United States were various potato dishes and chicken soup, but even at the time, the definition varied from person to person.
 During the next decades, the nature of comfort food changed in the US, shifting from savory dishes to sweet ones, while comfort food themed cookbooks started to spread and restaurants started to offer items labelled as such, when originally the term was used for food items consumed "home alone".
-Worldwide diet trends, emerging in the 1990s, like the low fat or the low-carb diet were unable to end the cravings for comfort food.
-Also in the 1990s the emergence of mass-produced food emerged which reshaped the idea of comfort food.
-The ability to produce and preserve food, such as canned goods, meant that comfort food became more available to those needed an extra reminder of home.
-For example those who were far away or under difficult conditions particularly war.
+Worldwide diet trends emerging in the 1990s, like the low fat or the low-carb diet, were unable to end the cravings for comfort food.
 According to White, the COVID-19 pandemic that hit the world in 2020 further strengthened people's need for comfort food that evokes nostalgia and the feeling of belonging.